 About Sutter Street Theatre

 In addition to our theatre, Sutter Street Academy, housed in “The Annex” building directly behind the theatre, provides a wide range of learning opportunities for both casual and committed artists from age five to ninety-five.
-Our seasoned and talented team of educators offer ongoing courses for acting, improv, singing, Musical Theatre Dance and Visual Arts!
-Workshop intensives are also available for students.
+Our seasoned and talented team of educators offer ongoing courses in Acting, Improvisation & Scene Study, Vocal Music & Piano, Musical Theatre, Jazz & Tap Dance and Visual Arts!
+Workshop intensives and private lessons are also available for students.

 Performances in our Off Broadway Series are 8pm on Fridays and Saturdays, as well as Sunday afternoon matinees at 4:00pm.
 Performances in our Family Series are Saturday and Sunday afternoons at 1:00pm and other days and times scheduled for school groups and parties.
 You can visit our online calendar by clicking here.

 Our “Saturdays at 4” series showcases a special performance each week, with special pricing: